ballerina-platform/module-ballerina-data.jsondata/ballerina/Package.md

 ### Converting JSON Document value to a record value

-To convert an JSON document value to a Record value, you can utilize the `fromJsonWithType` function provided by the library.
-The example below showcases the transformation of an JSON document value into a Record value.
+To convert an JSON document value to a record value, you can utilize the `parseAsType` function provided by the library.
+The example below showcases the transformation of an JSON document value into a record value.

 ```ballerina
 import ballerina/data.jsondata;